2025 CONCERTS & Workshops

 THURSDAY 29TH MAY, 7.00PM - UNIVERSITY CONCERT HALL

-Now in its second year, we are delighted to present this exciting concert featuring a selection of local, regional and national youth choirs.
+Now in its second year, we were delighted to present this exciting concert featuring a selection of local, regional and national youth choirs.

-Each choir will perform a short collection of songs from their own repertoire before joining together to sing as one choir under the baton of
+Each choir performed a short collection of songs from their own repertoire before joining together to sing as one choir under the baton of acclaimed

 Performing Choirs